rezatajari/SOLID-Principles/doc/ISP.md

 * `Clean()`
 * `ManageInventory()`

-Then, we created two worker roles:
+Then, I created two worker roles:

 * `Chef` only **cooks**, but is forced to implement and throw `NotImplementedException()` for the rest.
 * `Waiter` only **serves and cleans**, but is forced to handle cooking and inventory, even though they don’t.